-- Since Chandratal lake is at an altitude of about 14000 feet, it is not a good idea to go there without any acclimatization to stay overnight.
-Best way to plan a trip to Chandratal is that you come from Shimla side as the ascent is very gradual as compared to Manali side, of course, it takes more time to reach Chandratal from Shimla side.
+- Since Chandratal Lake is at an altitude of about 14000 feet; it is not a good idea to go there without any acclimatization to stay overnight.
+The best way to plan a trip to Chandratal is that you come from the Shimla side as the ascent is very gradual as compared to the Manali side, of course, it takes more time to reach Chandratal from Shimla side.

 - Do not forget to read my tips on acute mountain sickness and the importance of acclimatization.

-No matter where you have traveled in the Himalayas, if you have not been on a trip to Chandratal lake, you have surely missed something.
-The magical morning reflections in the lake are something that can cure any type of mental or emotional turmoil raging within inside anyone.
+No matter where you have traveled in the Himalayas, if you have not been on a trip to Chandratal Lake, you have surely missed something.
+The magical morning reflections in the Lake are something that can cure any mental or emotional turmoil raging within anyone.

 A trip to Chandratal is one thing in life, I always appreciate and why not !!
-It gave the birth to this wonderful travel blog what we call Devil On Wheels 🙂 …
+It gave birth to this wonderful travel blog that we call Devil On Wheels 🙂 …

 If you know your friends or family are planning a Chandratal trip or Spiti Valley, do share this article with them to help them make a memorable trip.